 (Ford Part Nos.
 F0TP-7B200-AA, F0TP-7B200-A, E7TA-7B200-AA, E7TA-7B200-AB, E7TA-7B200-AC, E8TP-7B200-AA, FOTP-AA or International Part No. 1801361c7)

 The older VRV is plastic and eventually breaks down.
 Since there are no replacement parts for sale, this leaves the IDI owner with a tough decision: either replace the transmission with the inferior E4OD or scrap the vehicle.
 My goal is provide a new VRV that takes the place of the older part.

 Ultimately, when this is done, I’m going to provide two types of products.
-First, I’m going to develop an inventory of replacement cams, cam links, covers, and parts for the existing VRV.
+First, I have produced an inventory of replacement cams, cam links, covers, and parts for the existing VRV.
 Next, I’m going to provide finished product VRV’s, that are custom designed by me to eliminate some of the unnecessary components that either wear early, breakdown, or really don’t need to be included on the VRV for the IDI IP.
 I’m hoping to have functioning prototypes soon, and if all goes well, new IDI-Online VRV’s for sale by the end of summer.

 If all goes well, I might develop an aluminum VRV, that should last substantially longer than any plastic part.

 I’ll continue to post more information on my progress as things develop.
 I hope to have the first round of prototypes mailed to me in a few weeks.